A speeding ticket typically stays on your driving record for three to five years, depending on your state’s laws and the severity of the offense.

 The best defense against a speeding ticket is to prove or leverage one of the following points:

 No, you cannot pay a fee in order to remove points from your driver’s license.
-Attending a traffic safety and not getting another traffic violation within a specified time are the main ways to remove points from your driver’s license.
+Attending a traffic safety course and not getting another traffic violation within a specified time are the main ways to remove points from your driver’s license.

 It depends on what state you’re in.
 In Alaska and Florida, for example, your license will be suspended if you accrue 12 points in 12 months.
 In California, however, you can only accrue four points in 12 months before the state suspends your license.